 ABOUT

 Colin I. Nossek (b.
 1999) is a composer and clarinetist dedicated to the creation of new, imaginative works that are accessible to a wide audience.
 They graduated summa cum laude from the University of Arizona in 2021, where they studied with Dr. Yuanyuan HE (composition) and Dr. Jackie Glazier (clarinet).
-Nossek’s music is influenced by the natural world, dreams and psychedelia, and film and literature.
-They cite American folk music, Maurice Ravel, and Thomas Adès as their foremost inspirations.
+Nossek’s music is influenced by their upbringing in the American Southwest, the natural world, dreams and psychedelia, and their passion for film and literature.
+Their foremost inspirations include American folk and popular music, Aaron Copland, Maurice Ravel, and Thomas Adés.
 Nossek has received commissions internationally including those from award-winning Duo Entre-nous, No Divide KC, and contrabassoonist Susan Nigro.
 Nossek’s works for saxophone have been featured at NASA conferences in 2019 and 2021.
-Their recently commissioned work for clarinet and saxophone I think this is a ghost story. recently received its European premiere by Duo Entre- nous at the Guggenheim Museum in Bilbao, Spain.
+Their 2022 work for clarinet and saxophone entitled I think this is a ghost story. was commissioned and premiered by Duo Entre-nous, and has been performed throughout the U.S. and Europe.

 Nossek is gender-fluid and uses any pronouns.
 Outside of music, their interests include film, horror fiction, watching Veep for the sixtieth time, and roller coaster design.